 Buying tip: If you are under 5’2” or over 6’5”, I would go without the headrest.
 Unfortunately, there isn’t enough height adjustment to fit properly in the chairs with headrests.
 If you are 5’2” and under, you will find that it hits you in the back of the head; this will push your head and neck forward.
 If you are over 6’5”, it hits in the top for your shoulders and is a nuisance.

-The mesh upholstery has the ability to provide a better breathability than a traditional office chair.
+The mesh upholstery has the ability to provide better breathability than a traditional office chair.
 Our office tends to be a little cool and I noticed right away that it was not as warm as my padded seat.
 It is a much different feel than the padded seat I had previously been sitting in.
 I could even feel a cool draft in the seat, which would be nice during the summer months.

 The arm pads on the ME7ERG are soft, but still supportive enough for long hours of computing.
 When I am not typing on the keyboard, I find myself primarily using the mouse.
 When this happens I tend to lean on one elbow and rest that elbow on the arm pads.
-This seems to be common sitting posture for others in our office as well.
+This seems to be a common sitting posture for others in our office as well.
 The arm pads are comfortable to lean into like this and quickly regain their original shape when I switch sitting positions.

 The arm pads are also multi-dimensional, with the ability to slide forward and backward.
 They have approximately 2” of forward and backward movement.
 They will also pivot inward and outward, with three positions total.
 The first is a neutral position, second is inward and the third is outward.